SongminYu/render/docs/todos/actions.md

 - [ ] Migrate comments from eceee and RokiG RWTH meeting to the todos
 - [ ] Check literature and sources about cooling
   - decide how we model cooling demand in RENDER (replacing 5R1C if necessary)
-- [ ] compare Weijia's collection of (Wie heizt DE?) with two input tables: Scenario_HeatingSystem, Scenario_HeatingTechnology_Main at NUTS1 level --> maybe improve the input first then calibrate the model if they are too far away
-- [ ] With Weijia: look for data again for the states with RES&GHD together.
-If not available, we have a separate validation excel tool for these states.

 ## Done